Lagrangian skeleta of very affine complete intersections: Adapted K a hler potentials

 \begin{theorem} Let $\pi \colon M \rightarrow N$ be a proper submersion of manifolds with corners, then it is a locally trivial fibre bundle of manifolds with corners. \end{theorem}

-\begin{proof} The standard proof of Ehresmann's theorem via lifting vector fields in the base (see, e.g., Theorem $9.3$ of \cite{Voisin}) works for this case if we use Proposition $5.1$ from \cite{joyce} instead of the usual statement about the local canonical form of submersions (Theorem $4.29$ of \cite{Lee2012}) to construct the lift. \end{proof}
+\begin{proof} The standard proof of Ehresmann's theorem via lifting vector fields in the base (see, e.g., \cite[Theorem 9.3]{Voisin}) works for this case if we use \cite[Proposition 5.1]{joyce} instead of the usual statement about the local canonical form of submersions (such as \cite[Theorem 4.29]{Lee2012}) to construct the lift. \end{proof}

 \begin{corollary} $Y_\sigma\xrightarrow{\pi}K$ is a locally trivial bundle of manifolds with corners. \end{corollary}

 Finally, we state an extension of Lemma \ref{lemma:almost_ad_existence} to a family setting.